 Inside outside

-Surbiton: west-facing, sunny, without a right angle in sight.
+Surbiton: sunny, no right angle in sight.

 A long garden at an odd angle to the house, successfully designed to disguise the unusual shape, so that the garden appears much wider and straighter.